Floobits/floobits-emacs/README.md

 Real-time collaborative editing.
 Think Etherpad, but with native editors.
 This is the plugin for Emacs.
 We also have plugins for [Sublime Text](https://github.com/Floobits/floobits-sublime), [Vim](https://github.com/Floobits/floobits-vim), and [IntelliJ](https://github.com/Floobits/floobits-intellij).

-### Development status: New, but reasonably stable.
+### Development status: Reasonably stable.
 We've tested it on Emacs 24 and later.
 Earlier versions probably won't work.
 This plugin requires Python 2.7 or later.

 ## Installation
 ### MELPA